Hands forming protective roof over model of house, car and family members

 So if you start practising a fire-breathing act in your lounge room and burn your house down, don't be surprised if your insurance claim is rejected!

-Providing incorrect or incomplete information when applying for insurance can lead to the invalidation of your policy.
-It’s crucial to provide accurate details about your property, its contents, and any other relevant information.
+Providing incorrect, incomplete or false information when applying for insurance can lead to the invalidation of your policy.
+It's crucial to provide accurate details about your property, its contents, and any other relevant information.

 Remember, you must inform your insurer if your circumstances change, for example: